 - Canemah Children’s Park has bathrooms, picnic tables, a playground and a basketball court.
 The park is managed by Oregon City.

-- Dogs are not allowed, because they can damage sensitive habitat and threaten wildlife.
+- Dogs and other pets are not allowed, because they can damage sensitive habitat and threaten wildlife.
 Dogs are allowed on leash in all Oregon City parks, including Canemah Children's Park right in front of Canemah Bluff.

 - Hunting is not allowed.